crazy-bananas/boogie-woogie/README.md

 # Boogie Woogie

 A Dancing Game that rates the users dansing moves by tracking it with the webcam and comparing it to the correct dance.
-This project was a three week long project created as a part of the Code Chrysalise Immersive Programing Course.
+This project was created during only three weeks as the senior project at Code Chrysalis' Immersive Programing Bootcamp.

+## Demo
+Try it out yourself by [visiting the deployed version](https://boogie-woogie-banana.herokuapp.com).

+### Front page
+PICTURE

 ## Getting Started